What works in everyday life, DOESN’T work with investing.

 Another approach is to set up a stock screen to find a list of potential companies to invest in.
-It will be the rare occasion when you find a stock that passes every condition perfectly.
-Therefore it’s important to set up separate stock screens for each of the value factors (P/E, PEG, P/S etc) and start with the lowest common denominator on the other steps.
+It will be a rare occasion when you see a stock that passes every condition.
+Therefore it’s essential to set up separate stock screens for each of the value factors (P/E, PEG, P/S, etc.) and start with the lowest common denominator on the other steps.

 Once you have a list of passing stocks generated by your stock screener, go through each of the listed steps identifying what you believe are the strongest companies that would be worth investing in.